ildarmgt/bitcoin-web-contracts/tasks.md

 - make versions of packages reproducible with fixed versions in package.json & package-lock.json and install via `npm ci`

 - sjcl seems to have npm library, switch to it

+- add detail explanation why contract address is known before any transaction is done